-Compassion Over Killing is an unwavering force for farm animals, and your support has made 2019 one of our best years yet.
-As we look toward 2020 and our 25th year of Compassion, here are a few ways we made the prediction that 2019 would be the “year of the vegan” come true.
+Animal Outlook (formerly Compassion Over Killing) is an unwavering force for farmed animals, and your support has made 2019 one of our best years yet.
+As we look toward 2020 and our 25th year of compassion, here are a few ways we made the prediction that 2019 would be the “year of the vegan” come true.

 1. Exposing cruelty to cows in Nestlé’s supply chain

 When we went undercover at Martin Farms, a dairy in Pennsylvania, we captured footage that shocked America.
 After our investigator witnessed the cruel dehorning of calves without proper pain management or anesthesia, our supporters mobilized by the thousands to pressure Nestlé to end cruel dehorning and switch to vegan ice cream.
 As a result, the company began exploring vegan cheese and bacon, and ditched the ice cream business for good.

 2. The first-ever investigation of an American salmon hatchery

 Reaching millions of consumers, we also made waves in the seafood industry, uncovering for the first time ever, the hidden truth of salmon aquaculture.
 Our video prompted authorities to launch an animal welfare investigation.
 We also followed the supply chain all the way to Martha Stewart’s new True North Seafood line.
 Activists across the country are speaking out, demanding change.

 3. A historic win for our lamb slaughter whistleblower

 After uncovering horrors inside Superior Farms, the nation’s largest lamb slaughterhouse, we sued the company and in a rare move, the US Department of Justice intervened over our humane handling allegations.
 In a historic settlement, the slaughter plant is now subject to increased federal oversight to ensure it complies with the law.